hn00lea7-del/alena/replit.md

 ## Recent Changes
 - **November 4, 2025**: Updated with new features
-  - Added interactive "Do You Love Me?" popup that appears on first visit
+  - Added interactive "Do You Love Me?" popup that appears on every page load
   - Popup has playful behavior: entire box moves to random position when hovering/clicking "No"
   - Updated to elegant royal fonts: Playfair Display (main) and Cormorant Garamond (serif)
   - Gallery updated with 4 real photos from attached assets
   - Removed password hint from gallery login for cleaner UI
-  - All changes use localStorage to remember popup dismissal

 ## User Preferences
 Preferred communication style: Simple, everyday language.